ndurumo254/data_eng/README.md

 ---

 ## 🗂️ Kafka Brokers Overview
+## 🔧 How Kafka Works in This Project

+### 1. Producers Send Data

+We have multiple Kafka topics representing different data sources from vehicles:

+- `vehicle_data` – General vehicle information (e.g., speed, fuel level)
+- `gps_data` – Location coordinates from the vehicle
+- `emergency_alerts` – Emergency signals like crash alerts or breakdowns
+- `weather_data` – Weather conditions affecting the vehicle

+These data streams are **produced** by devices or apps (producers) and sent to Kafka.

+### 2. Kafka Broker Receives and Stores Data

+Once the data is produced, it's sent to a **Kafka broker** (the Kafka server).
+The broker organizes this data:

+- By **topic** (like `gps_data`, `vehicle_data`, etc.)
+- And further splits each topic into **partitions**

+> 📌 Partitions allow Kafka to scale and process messages in parallel while preserving the order of messages **within** a partition.

+### 3. Consumers Read the Data

+Kafka **consumers** then subscribe to these topics to read the data and perform various actions, such as:

+- Logging to a database
+- Triggering emergency responses
+- Displaying real-time information on dashboards

+---

+## 🔄 Example Flow

+1. A GPS device sends coordinates → `gps_data` topic.
+2. Kafka stores the data in one of the topic’s partitions.
+3. A consumer service reads the message and updates the vehicle's position on a map.

+---
 Below is a snapshot of the active Kafka brokers configured in the project:

 ![Kafka Brokers](Screenshot%20from%202025-05-31%2009-25-48.png)